-SELL JOHN PIPER OIL PAINTINGS, WATERCOLOURS & SIGNED PRINTS – VALUATION & APPRAISAL IN 2019.
+SELL JOHN PIPER OIL PAINTING, WATERCOLOUR & SIGNED PRINT VALUATION, ARTIST AUCTION VALUE, PRICE & APPRAISAL IN 2020.

 We can help you to sell John Piper artwork with a free valuation.
 We are interested in purchasing original Paintings, Lithographs, Silkscreens and Prints by John Piper.
 Clients in the U.K., Europe, USA and worldwide regularly sell John Piper artwork to us.
 We offer a discreet, reliable service with swift payment avoiding the 50% auction value fees taken between buyer and seller.

 Auction Value Pitfalls

 “Auctions can eat up 50% of the value of your John Piper” Read more…….

 Many of our clients are looking to avoid the high cost of selling items at auction.
 They find selling to our specialist gallery a more favourable option.

 For a John Piper Valuation please contact the gallery with details:

 Phone: 01590 678230 or from abroad +44 1590 678230